Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis

 The behavior observed in the angular momentum recalls that of a uniformly accelerated particle in an anisotropic universe without matter, described by a Rindler spacetime with a quadratic-type Kasner metric \cite{kasner,rindler,mtw}.
-The real part of the pole is always $-1/2$, in agreement with the RH, otherwise the scattering is not governed by the Veneziano Amplitude in Eq. \ref{venessia}, going against the initial hypotheses.
+As said before, the real part of the pole must be always $-1/2$, in agreement with the RH, otherwise the scattering is not governed by the Veneziano Amplitude in Eq.~(\ref{venessia}), going against the initial hypotheses.

 The discrete number of the imaginary parts of the nontrivial $\zeta(z)$ zeros and of the $S$-matrix poles, $\lambda_n$, can be also interpreted geometrically in terms of a discrete set of numbers that gives the distances $d_n$ between the two variable vertices of an Euclidean triangle identified by three vertices that degenerates into a vertical strip in the upper complex plane and the other vertex is located at infinity.